-Sections 1471 through 1474 of the U.S. Internal Revenue Code of 1986, as amended (or FATCA) impose a new reporting regime and, potentially, a 30 per cent. withholding tax with respect to (i) certain payments from sources within the United States and payments of gross proceeds from the disposition of assets that can produce U.S. source interests and dividends, (ii) "foreign passthru payments" made to certain non-U.S. financial institutions that do not comply with this new reporting regime, and (iii) payments to certain investors that do not provide identification information with respect to interestsissued by a participating non-U.S. financial institution.
-Whilst the Certificates are in global form and held within Euroclear or Clearstream, Luxembourg (together the ICSDs), in all but the most remote circumstances, it is not expected that the new reporting regime and potential withholding tax imposed by FATCA will affect the amount of any payment received by the ICSDs.
+Whilst the Notes are in global form and held within Euroclear and Clearstream, Luxembourg (together, the "ICSDs"), in all but the most remote circumstances, it is not expected that FATCA will affect the amount of any payment received by the ICSDs (see "Taxation - Foreign Account Tax Compliance Act").
 However, FATCA may affect payments made to custodians or intermediaries in the subsequent payment chain leading to the ultimate investor if any such custodian or intermediary generally is unable to receive payments free of FATCA withholding.
 It also may affect payment to any ultimate investor that is a financial institution that is not entitled to receive payments free of withholding under FATCA, or an ultimate investor that fails to provide its broker (or other custodian or intermediary from which it receives payment) with any information, forms, other documentation or consents that may be necessary for the payments to be made free of FATCA withholding.
-Investors should choose the custodians or intermediaries with care (to ensure each is compliant with FATCA or other laws or agreements related to FATCA) and provide each custodian or intermediary with any information, forms, other documentation or consents that may be necessary for such custodian or intermediary to make a payment free of FATCA withholding.
+Investors should choose the custodians or intermediaries with care (to ensure each is compliant with FATCA or other laws or agreements related to FATCA), and provide each custodian or intermediary with any information, forms, other documentation or consents that may be necessary for such custodian or intermediary to make a payment free of FATCA withholding.
 Investors should consult their own tax adviser to obtain a more detailed explanation of FATCA and how FATCA may affect them.
-The Trustee's obligations under the Certificates are discharged once it has made payment to, or to the order of, the common depositary for the ICSDs (as bearer or registered holder of the Certificates) and the Trustee has therefore no responsibility for any amount thereafter transmitted through the ICSDs and custodians or intermediaries.
+The Issuer's obligations under the Notes (and the obligations of each Guarantor under the Guarantee) are discharged once it has paid the common depositary for the ICSDs (as holder of the Notes) and therefore, neither the Issuer nor the Guarantors have any responsibility for any amount thereafter transmitted through the hands of the ICSDs and custodians or intermediaries.
 Prospective investors should refer to the section "Taxation-Foreign Account Tax Compliance Act".